av8systems/cluster-api-capd/README.md

 As a workaround you can create the files using notepad or vs code.
 As an example, for the management cluster create a new file then paste in the yaml from the install document then save it in the '/mnt/c/av8systems/cluster-api/tmp' directory with the name 'd01capimgmt001.yaml'

+# Automated Installation
+See QUICK-START.md to run the automated install scripts